DLibatique/LATN102-S20/notes/module-2-tenses.md

 #### Practice Opportunity

-Find the perfect stem and form the 3rd person singular perfect active for the following verbs.
+Find the perfect active stem and form the 3rd person singular perfect active for the following verbs.

 ### Formation of the Perfect Passive Indicative